juniorsundarCasual/TGT/vault/volume-4.chapter-231.md

 "More refugees?"
 Guy tagged with an intrigued eyebrow raise.

 Jean released a troubled sigh and said, "When I said their stories matched, it was because all of them were displaced from their villages for a similar reason.
 A new plague has afflicted the regions of the Balen Duchy bordering the Blackstar Kingdom.
-It only affects the regular folk, thus there has been no response from the Solar Alliance of Sects.
+It only affects the regular folk, thus there has been no response from the Solar Sect Alliance.
 As for the government..."

 "Bureaucracy and corruption," Korren filled in the blanks.
 "I will file a petition in this Conference.
 The True World Sect can co-sign this - since the Whispering Dusk Sect is more storied I believe it will be taken more seriously."